juhoveli/fullstackproject/documentation/diary.md

 good documentation, it took about two hours to register, set up and install everything so I was good to go.
 I didn't do any actual app logic yet, just setting up the Firebase so I can use it.

+Next I did the actual authentication, which was pretty straight forward.
+Using Firebase the authentication becomes easy and I don't have to worry about anything else but where to call the login / auth / logout functions.

+Authentication works, although I still have to make register screen styling in line with the rest of the app, as I used a template.
+Also, there is still a back button in every screen which makes you able to navigate back when logged out..
+Not good, but this can be avoided with different screen stacks.